 If you have been keeping your plant in a shady place, it could also be the reason for dropping leaves.

-When the plant can't produce enough food, it does affect the growth.
+When the plant can’t produce enough food, it does affect its growth.

 And in turn, it may shed some leaves in the process.

 7. Do Not Move Your Rubber Plant Too Often

 The other thing you need to remember here is not to move the plant too often.

 If you keep moving it from one place to another, it will find it difficult to get used to the new place.

 And sometimes, it may not like the new environment at all.